 If you want to see it for yourself, the coordinates are x=49, z=0.
 You'll need to be on the Alpha 1.2.2 version of Minecraft to do it, though, so to enter the seed in that version, you need to create a new world with the seed in Beta 1.3, copy over the level.dat, then delete the chunks.
 SalC1 has more detailed instructions over on his Discord server.

-Once you've had a good explore of that, you could hit up our best Minecraft seeds guide for lots of worlds with exciting and pretty locations to tour.
+Once you've had a good explore of that, you could hit up our guide to the Minecraft seeds for lots of worlds with exciting and pretty locations to tour.